For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 - Medicine balls

 When you buy more equipment for your garage gym, it’s important to remember that your space is limited.
-If your garage gym turns into a cluttered mess it will be more difficult to get a good workout.
+If your garage gym turns into a cluttered mess it will be more difficult and dangerous to get a good workout.

 One thing you can do is cycle equipment in and out of your garage based on the type of workout you want to do.